x

 • The first procedure (Informal Grievance Procedure) is recommended for resolving disability-related conflicts with faculty, staff, campus organizations and/or other students.

-• A student is encouraged to discuss his/her concerns with the DSS Coordinator who will contact the parties involved, as appropriate, to determine resolution.
-For instance, the DSS Coordinator may attempt to resolve the matter by assisting the student in discussing issues with a faculty member, by facilitating a meeting of the parties involved, or by calling the faculty member and/or head of the department in an effort to clarify and resolve issues.
-The student and other involved parties will be notified by the DSS office of the resolution of the matter within 10 business days.
+• A student is encouraged to discuss his/her concerns with the DSS Staff who will contact the parties involved, as appropriate, to determine resolution.
+For instance, the DSS Staff may attempt to resolve the matter by assisting the student in discussing issues with a faculty member, by facilitating a meeting of the parties involved, or by calling the faculty member and/or head of the department in an effort to clarify and resolve issues.
+The student and other involved parties will be notified by the DSS office of the resolution of the matter within days.
 Due to the urgency of many issues, it is likely that many problems will be resolved much sooner.

 The second (formal Grievance Procedure) is recommended for resolving conflicts with the DSS office staff.